eclipse-langium/langium-website/hugo/content/guides/builtin-library.md

 `.trimLeft();
 ```

-Next, we load our builtin library code through the `loadAdditionalDocuments` provided by the `DefaultWorkspaceManager`:
+Next, we load our builtin library code through the `loadAdditionalDocuments` method provided by the `DefaultWorkspaceManager`:

 ```ts
 import {